-When commissioned for load shedding and the Powerwall system is on-grid, the low voltage control circuit is closed and the load is powered.
-When commissioned for load shedding and the system is operating off-grid, the low voltage control circuit is open and the load is OFF.
+When load shedding has been configured and the Powerwall system is on-grid, the low voltage control circuit is closed and the load is powered.
+When the system is operating off-grid, the low voltage control circuit is open and the load is OFF.